Player who 'stopped match-fixing' charged with match-fixing

 Last updated on .From the section Sport Africa

-A player who scored two own goals in a bid to prevent what he believes was a pre-arranged scoreline in Ghana's top flight has been charged with match-fixing and bringing the game into disrepute by the country's FA.
+A player who scored two own goals in a bid to prevent what he believes was a pre-arranged scoreline in Ghana's top flight has been charged with match-fixing and bringing the game into disrepute by the country's football association.

 Hashmin Musah found his own net twice as his Inter Allies side lost 7-0 to Ashanti Gold, with the substitute later telling reporters he did so with the intention of foiling what he suspected was a pre-arranged 5-1 scoreline.

-He is one of a combined 18 players and six officials from both clubs to have been charged with a variety of offences.
+He is one of a total of 18 players and six officials across both clubs to have been charged with a variety of offences.

 All have been accused of match-fixing.